microsoft/pxt-ev3/docs/design-engineering/make-it-smarter.md

 ### Build

 Think about a creature’s movement for inspiration.
-Your mechanism can be attached or unattached to the EV3 brick.
+Your mechanism can be attached or unattached to the EV3 Brick.
 You can start by tinkering with the LEGO elements in the picture add then build on.

 More building ideas: